Overview of Azure Event Hubs Dedicated tier

 You won't be able to delete the cluster for at least 4 hours after you create it.
 Therefore, you will be charged for a minimum 4 hours of usage of the cluster.
 For more information on pricing, see Event Hubs - Pricing.

-Can I migrate from non-scalable cluster to scalable cluster?
+Can I migrate from a Legacy cluster to a Self-Serve Scalable cluster?

-Due to difference in the backend architecture, we don't currently support migration of clusters that don't support self-serve scaling to self-serve scalable dedicated clusters.
-If you would wish to use self-serve scaling, you must recreate the cluster with the support for scaling.
+Due to difference in the underlying hardware and software infrastructure, we don't currently support migration of clusters that don't support self-serve scaling to self-serve scalable dedicated clusters.
+If you would wish to use self-serve scaling, you must recreate the cluster.
 To learn how to create scalable cluster, see Create an Event Hubs dedicated cluster.

 When to scale my dedicated cluster?